Findings

 (Case Study: Evaluating Multilingual AI in Humanitarian Contexts)

 This page presents the findings from an evaluation of LLM safety and quality across English and four other languages: Arabic, Iranian Persian (Farsi), Pashto, and Kurdish (Sorani).
-Based on 655 distinct evaluations, the analysis reveals significant and consistent disparities in performance between English and the other languages.
+Based on 655 distinct evaluations, the analysis reveals consistent disparities in performance between English and the other languages.

 In addition, a comparative analysis of human and LLM-as-a-Judge evaluations found that although using LLMs to evaluate other LLMs (LLM-as-a-Judge) is intended to improve scalability and objectivity in fact-checking, these systems often lack contextual understanding of asylum-seeking realities and exhibit inconsistency and hallucination, even within the judging process itself.